 Only one melt pressure transducer was used.
 At the exit of the die, the pressure is 1 atm.
-The pressure drop is the difference between the recordings of the transducer and 1 atm.
-The pressure drop is mainly due to the proposed die, because it has the narrower gap through its length.
+The drop of pressure is the difference between the recordings of the transducer and 1 atm.
+The drop pressure is mainly due to the proposed die because it has the narrower gap through its length.
 With the pressure drop the viscosity was calculated.
 The distance of the transducer to the end of the die was of 10 cm.